rajatcse1/SFDC_Training/Practice/Program/10_Date Time.md

-1. Write a program in C to print the current time.
+1. Write a program in Apex to print the current time.

-Expected Output:
+- Expected Output:
 ```

 The Current time is : Thu Aug 03 13:38:58 2017

-2. Write a program in C to compute the number of seconds passed since the beginning of the month.
+2. Write a program in Apex to compute the number of seconds passed since the beginning of the month.

-Expected Output:
+- Expected Output:
 ```

  222084 seconds passed since the beginning of the month.

-3. Write a program in C to convert a time_t object to a textual representation.
+3. Write a program in Apex to convert a time_t object to a textual representation.

-Expected Output:
+- Expected Output:
 ```

 Thu Aug 03 13:44:49 2017

-4. Write a program in C to convert a tm object to custom textual representation.
+4. Write a program in Apex to convert a tm object to custom textual representation.

-Expected Output:
+- Expected Output:
 ```

  The textual representation of specified date and time :